epinio/docs/docs/installation/install_epinio.md

 ### Kubed

 Kubed is installed as a subchart when `.Values.kubed.enabled` is `true` (default).
-If you already have kubed, you can skip installation by setting the helm value `.Values.kubed.enabled` to `false`.
+If you already have `kubed`, you can skip installation by setting the helm value `.Values.kubed.enabled` to `false`.

 ### S3 storage